negrut112/JS-creative-AutoBot/README.md

 <h1><a id="Customized_AutoBot_Logo_0"></a>Customized AutoBot Logo</h1>
-<p>I updated a new logo of the “Autobots” from the “Transormers” series using HTML and JavaScript.</p>
+<p>I updated a new logo of the “Autobots” from the “Transormers” movie series using HTML and JavaScript.</p>
 <p>You can see the live preview clicking on the picture below:<br>

 <a href="https://negrut112.github.io/JS-creative-AutoBot" target="_blank"><img src="https://i.imgur.com/OUIfXde.png"></a>